Curator ・ Researcher ・ Writer working across Japan and South Korea.

 Kanayo is a poet.

-There is something like a kind of generosity in women poets—one that carries a certain pain.
-I should not speak too freely about others, but I think I know something of that kind of generosity.
+I know a little about women who write poetry.
+I studied creative writing; some of my friends are poets; I’ve learned how to write from poets.
+There is, among women poets, a certain kind of generosity—tinged with pain.
+One shouldn’t presume to speak for others, but I feel I recognize that kind of generosity.
 It is generous, and then even more so.
 The person themselves may be at ease, even happy, and yet, for those who watch, it leaves a small unease.

 At Cocoroom, Kanayo continues to organize projects around what she calls “expression,” gathering people through various activities under the slogan: “To live is to express.”
 She uses the word “expression,” but not “poetry” or “art.”
 I have never seen a good poet among those who compel others to write poetry.
 Perhaps for that reason, I came to trust her, somehow.